SamiLhll/macrosyntR/README.md

 ### Summary :

-In the previous parts I explained it step by step, but you can get the two last plots with as few lines as :
+In the previous parts I explained it step by step, but you can get the two last plots with this chunk of code :

 ```{r}